 It’s hard to remember all of the passwords you use to secure your online accounts – especially if you create strong passwords.
 Password managers offer a solution by securing your passwords, and LastPass is one of the leading apps out there.
-But is LastPass secure?
-Is it a good idea to store your passwords with them?
+But how does LastPass work?
+Is LastPass secure?
+And is it a good idea to store your passwords with them?

 There are great ways to make memorable and secure passwords, but how can you remember them all?
-Password managers like LastPass come to the rescue.
-These encrypted password vaults don’t just free you from scribbling passwords on your notebook (which you should never do), they also:
+This is where password managers like LastPass come to the rescue.
+These encrypted password vaults not only protect you from scribbling passwords on your notebook (which you should never do), they also:

 LastPass stores a lot of sensitive passwords in one place, and they say you shouldn’t put all your eggs in one basket.
 Let's have a look at how LastPass works and what security measures it uses.